Softpanorama

 Calculator Igor Russkih (aka Cail Lomecb) Handy calculator with many units conversions.

 Built-in editor can work with Windows Clipboard and also supports plug-ins.
 See, for example, a very elegant "External Filter for Editor" by Michael Yutsis.
 Among other popular editor plug-ins I would like to mention Colorer, a plug-in that provides syntax coloring and another plug-in that provides regular expression based search and replace.
-Although FAR's internal editor is somewhat weaker then in Midnight Commander, it is compensated by a wide range of plug-ins available.
+Although FAR's internal editor is weaker then in Midnight Commander, it is compensated by a wide range of plug-ins available.

 One of useful features of FAR plug-in API is that a plug-in can have a command-line prefix and its own command line after it.
 It allows many things; for example, XML plug-in allows to go directly into a specified element in the specified URL, and you can do it from a user menu.